wearefuturegov/essex-intranet-2.0/docs/documentation/install/install-the-kit.md

 The simplest way to get the kit is to <a href="/docs/download" data-link="download">download it as a zip</a>.

 You'll use a new copy of the kit for each new prototype you make.
-That way your prototypes don’t interfere with each other.
+That way your prototypes don't interfere with each other.

 Make sure you are installing the kit on a local drive.
 Do not install the kit on a cloud-based drive (for example, Dropbox, Microsoft OneDrive), as this may cause permissions issues.